How to get cash from a credit card

 How much cash you can get from your credit card depends on your issuer’s cash advance limits.
 You can generally find your cash advance limit by reviewing your card’s terms or your credit card statement.

-There are several ways to use your credit card to get cash.
-Here are some potential options:
+Here are some examples of ways to use your credit card to get cash.

 Withdraw from an ATM